Leora Wenger fixes code, builds web components, and delves into watercolor, ink, and gouache illustrations.

-She began her web career by designing a site for her son's school.
-She was soon getting requests for more sites!
+She began her web career doing local sites.
 The award-winning website for the Highland Park Environmental Commission was an early web creation.
 She redesigned a website for the Rutgers University Anthropology Department that was online from 2002-2005.
-For twelve years she worked as the webmaster for Rutgers Jewish Studies and helped put Rutgers Jewish Film Festival online.
-The e-learning project for the Rutgers Bildner Center, Jewish Studies Online, is visited by users around the globe and has free courses such as the Bible and History and the Inquisition and the Jews.
+For twelve years she worked as the webmaster for Rutgers Jewish Studies and helped put the Rutgers Jewish Film Festival online.

 Leora Wenger has given talks at Drupal meetups about Drupal and web hosting.
 A few years back she talked at New Jersey libraries about social media, including Twitter, Facebook and blogging.
 She teaches art locally in Highland Park.

 Leora Wenger builds websites for the NY MTA and for small businesses.
 She loves tweaking code, composing a striking web design, building with Drupal and stretching WordPress.
 Every now and then she squeezes in the time to paint a watercolor or two.